 Our people are our most valuable assets, so we care for them well.
 With world-class training, opportunity to pay for college and advanced degrees, access to the best health care in the country, retirement plans and tax incentives, Navy Active Duty benefits are the most competitive out there.
 Peace of mind is right at your doorstep.

 WE WILL PAY FOR SCHOOL

 Knowledge may be free, but education is increasingly expensive.
-That’s why the Navy helps Sailors pay for college and education.
-With programs like NROTC, Tuition Assistance, the Post-9/11 GI Bill and many more, the Navy will help you earn degrees at almost no cost to you.
-If it sounds too good to be true, just remember that we won’t take the tests for you — the hard part is still on you.
+The Navy helps Sailors pay for college and education.
+With programs like NROTC, Tuition Assistance, the Post-9/11 GI Bill and many more, the Navy will help you earn your degree.
+We won’t take the tests for you, though — the hard part is still on you.
 Contact a recruiter for more information about education opportunities.